THE COMPLETE (CERTIFIED) CONSULT

 Follow up Work Sessions

-After the initial consult is complete, follow up sessions can begin.
+After the initial consult is complete, the work sessions can begin.
 Session rates range for work sessions focused on behavior modification cases, including but not limited to fear, aggression, resource guarding, reactivity, separation anxiety, and other emotion-based behaviors.
 Cost for work session: $150. per hour

 If you are outside of a 45-minute travel window, there may be an additional charge.